haukesteffen/NatPredictor/README.md

   - Uses `pack_padded_sequence` to efficiently process sequences of varying lengths.

 - **Inference Pipeline:**
-  - Includes tools for encoding a single name and running inference.
+  - Tools for encoding a single name or batches of names and running inference are being worked on.